nikvdp/cco/README.md

 # Clean up containers
 cco cleanup

+# Safe mode (native sandbox): restrict reads under $HOME
+cco --safe

+# Share directories read-only or hide them
+cco --add-dir ~/configs:ro
+cco --allow-readonly ~/.ssh
+cco --deny-path ~/Downloads
 ```

 - `--docker` (beta): Binds the host Docker socket into the sandbox so Claude can control Docker on your machine.
 This defeats the isolation barrier—avoid unless you explicitly need host Docker access.
 - `--allow-oauth-refresh` (beta): Gives the container write access to your Claude credentials so refreshed tokens sync back to the host.
 Malicious prompts could corrupt or replace those credentials.
+- `--safe` (native only): Hides the rest of your `$HOME` from Claude.
+Only the project directory and explicitly shared paths remain visible.
+- `--allow-readonly PATH`: Share extra files or directories read-only inside the sandbox.
+- `--deny-path PATH`: Hide a path entirely so it becomes inaccessible to Claude (appears empty/unavailable).

 ## Command Pass-through